-Biodiversity Net Gain approach
+Biodiversity Net Gain Approach

-The BNG assessment of the revised draft WRMP is based on use of the Defra Biodiversity Metric v3.0 (which was the most up to date version at the time that the assessments commenced across Water Resources West), to assess losses of biodiversity as a result of the options.
-All feasible options are assessed for potential loss of biodiversity and natural capital individually.
-For the Preferred Plan, where required, the metric is then used to demonstrate how a gain in biodiversity could be achieved on and off-site.

-A GIS-based system has been used for the assessment, using national datasets, to provide comprehensive coverage of habitat data, and allow a consistent approach for all options and locations.
+The BNG assessment is based on use of the Defra Biodiversity Metric v3.0, to assess losses of biodiversity as a result of the options.
+For the Preferred Plan, the metric has been used to demonstrate how a gain in biodiversity could be achieved on and off-site.
+While not formally advocated in Wales, use of the Defra metric provides a recognised approach that allows consistent valuation and comparison between options, in line with the approach applied across the Water Resources West companies.
+A GIS-based system has been used, using national datasets, to provide comprehensive coverage of habitat data.